Financial Disclosure Statements

 You may file your financial disclosure statement online or by submitting a paper copy.
-If you submit a paper copy, you may download the statement from the web site of the Commission on Public Records.
+If you submit a paper copy, you may download the statement from the web site of the Indiana Archives and Records Administration.
 Send the signed statement or deliver it in person to the address of the Office of the Inspector General listed on the form.

-If you are filing an attachment, you will need to download the form and mail it in, as the online version does not allow for attachments.
+If you are filing an attachment along with your financial disclosure statement, you will need to download the form from the Indiana Archives and Records Administration and mail it in, as the online version does not allow for attachments.

 If you have no information to enter in a particular field, check the box marked, "No."

 Once you have completed the form, click on the SUBMIT box.
 You will receive an immediate acknowledgement that you should save as proof that you filed.

 The deadline for filing your financial disclosure statement is February 1.
 It is your responsibility to ensure that the Inspector General receives your form (whether it is submitted online or on paper) on or before that date.